-In this exercise, the students mainly gain the idea about the special angles like straight angle, complete angle, zero angle and right angle.
-It also helps students understand the kinds of angles and methods used to determine them.
-The solutions prepared by subject experts has step by step explanation in a simple language to make it easier for the students to understand.
-The students can use RD Sharma Solutions Class 6 Maths Chapter 11 Angles Exercise 11.2 PDF which are provided here to boost their exam preparation.
+In this exercise, students will understand the idea of special angles like straight angle, complete angle, zero angle and right angle.
+It also helps them understand the kinds of angles and methods used to determine them.
+The solutions prepared by subject experts have step-by-step explanations in simple language to make it easier for students to understand.
+They can use the RD Sharma Solutions Class 6 Maths Chapter 11 Angles Exercise 11.2 PDF, which is provided here, to boost their exam preparation.

 Access answers to Maths RD Sharma Solutions for Class 6 Chapter 11: Angles Exercise 11.2

 1. Give two examples each of right, acute and obtuse angles from your environment.

 The two examples of right angle are:

 Two adjacent walls of a room and adjacent edges of a book

 Two adjacent sides of the letter Z and two adjacent fingers of our hand.